Distant view of Padang, Singapore near Park Hotel Group

 3. WORK, PLAY, EAT

-Work and play can co-exist in the Central Business District (CBD) just a five-minute ride away.
-Numerous open spaces and arcades encourage social gatherings while top notch restaurants and bars proudly delight discerning palates while providing the ideal environment for business discussions and networking.
-Linger a little longer after the sun sets in the Tanjong Pagar, Telok Ayer or Amoy zones and discover a gamut of gourmet finds tucked high up in one of the many skyscrapers, amidst bustling Maxwell Food Centre or Amoy Street Food Centre or are only accessible via back lane or hidden fronts.
+Work and play seamlessly coexist in the Central Business District (CBD), just a five-minute ride away.
+Open spaces and arcades foster social gatherings, while top-notch restaurants and bars cater to discerning palates, providing the perfect setting for business discussions and networking.
+Linger a little longer after sunset in the Tanjong Pagar, Telok Ayer, or Amoy districts, and you’ll uncover a wealth of gourmet experiences.

 Maxwell Food Centre